 Feed production

-The raw materials obtained from the local market were initially ground into small particles using a hammer mill, then passed through a 250 μm mesh sieve.
+The raw materials obtained from the local market were initially ground into fine particles using a hammer mill, and then passed through a 250 μm mesh sieve.
 After achieving homogeneity by mixing all the dry ingredients, fish oil and peanut oil were added.
 Next, water (approximately 40% of the dry weight) was added to create a wet paste.
 This paste was then extruded through a 3.0 mm diameter die to produce pellets.
 The pellets were dried in a dry air oven at 60°C and then stored in bags.

 Rearing conditions